 Light meter apps based on my experience and the experience of others fail to correctly measure light when compared to calibrated light meters designed for that purpose.
 Avoid the guess work and invest in a good light meter and treat it gently.

 How do you buy a good light meter?
-We’ll discuss buying a light good light meter and the impact it can have on your lighting projects in a future post.
+Read more in this post about buying a light good light meter and the impact it can have on your lighting projects.

 [i] Cerqueira, D. Carvalho, F. and Bettencourt-Melo, R., “Is It Smart to Use Smartphones to Measure